LeeDoYup/LeeDoYup/README.md

 ## Hello 😄
-I am Doyup Lee.
-Now, I am an AI researcher at Runway, New York.
+I am Doyup Lee, a Member of Techinical Staff, Applied Research, at Runway.
+Currently, I spend most of my time to innovate the way of human imagination,
-I definetly believe that machine learning can make human life much happier.
+believing that telling more stories make human being more happier.
 Of course, I love to learn new technologies.

 ### Research Interests
 - Large-Scale Generative Models
+- Intelligent Creative Processes of Visual Media
-- Multi-modal and unified representation learning
+- Multi-modal and Unified Representation Learning
-- Training DNNs with limited labels
-- Robustness of deep learning and Anomaly Detection
 - Technology Innovation